Apache Kafka Tutorial – Door to Gain Expertise in Kafka

 Before moving on to this Kafka tutorial, I just wanted you to know that Kafka is gaining huge popularity on Big Data spaces.
 A lot of companies are demanding Kafka professionals having strong skills and practical knowledge.

 You can learn the theory part here and for implementing the concepts through real-time projects, preparing for interviews you must take Kafka Certification Course.
 Here industry veterans will guide you and help you to become the next Kafka Developer.

-So, let’s begin the Apache Kafka Tutorial.
+So, let’s continue the tutorial.

-2. What is Kafka?
+What is Kafka?

 Also, it allows a large number of permanent or ad-hoc consumers.
 One of the best features of Kafka is, it is highly available and resilient to node failures and supports automatic recovery.

-a.
-Messaging System in Kafka
+Messaging Systems in Kafka